Sign In

 Conclusion

 We have explored tools in the Laravel framework, such as migrations and seeders, which simplify working with databases.
-You can always rent a server for any experiments on Hostman.
+You can always rent a virtual server for any experiments on Hostman.

 Laravel